COVID-19 testing for hauliers arriving in England and travelling from the UK.

 If your test result is negative

-You need to collect your certificate to prove your negative result if you test negative.
+You will receive proof of your negative result if you test negative.

 Staff will then direct you to your departure point and you’ll be able to continue your journey.